NIWC-Intern-Team/GUS-GUI-/tests/modelProgram/README.md

 connect variable issue, a lot of customization in terms of communication and not using standard packages. html script contains in-line js as well

+noah update first - all tab errors/warnings and diagnostic data

+offline maps - note of mobile atlas creator, dark/light mode, file dialog, ip pinging, terminal pinging, terminal tools and python, controller data readout,

+note on read from file communication (not the best, ipc -> sockets/pipes are intended )

+moved on from containerization, moved on from pyinstaller executable